|

 Lawyer outlines a broader conspiracy in

 search for FBI documents on Oklahoma City bombing.
-A Utah attorney alleges
+A Utah attorney

-but the agency took no action to stop the 1995 attack.
-Jesse
+agency took no action to stop the 1995 attack.
+Jesse Trentadue also says there were others involved in

-besides McVeigh and Terry Nichols, despite investigators' conclusion that
+carrying out the bombing besides McVeigh and Terry Nichols, despite

-are made in a brief filed Monday in a lawsuit by Trentadue, who believes
+crime.
+The allegations are made in a brief filed Monday in a lawsuit

-his brother's death in a federal prison was linked to the bombing.
+a federal prison was linked to the bombing.

 12 Years Later, John Doe No. 2 Remains